dedelaker/Product-Backlog-Estimator/SECURITY.md

 ### HTTP Headers

 Rate limit information is provided in response headers for write operations:
-- `X-RateLimit-Limit`: 30 (Maximum write operations allowed)
+- `X-RateLimit-Limit`: 1000 (Maximum write operations allowed)
 - `X-RateLimit-Remaining`: Remaining write operations in current window
 - `X-RateLimit-Reset`: Timestamp when limit resets

-### IP Detection
+### Global Rate Limiting

-The system properly identifies client IP addresses in various deployment scenarios:
+The system uses a global counter for all write operations regardless of IP address:
-- Direct connections: `req.socket.remoteAddress`
+- All users share the same daily limit of 1000 write operations
-- Proxy/Load Balancer: `x-forwarded-for` header
+- No IP-based restrictions or tracking
-- Express trust proxy configuration enabled
+- Single global counter resets every 24 hours

 ### Database Protection